-Fundhost Limited (ACN 092 517 087) as Responsible Entity of the Montgomery Global Fund provides services to the Fund in accordance with the Fund's Constitution.
+Fundhost Limited (ACN 092 517 087) as Responsible Entity of the Polen Capital Global Growth Fund provides services to the Fund in accordance with the Fund's Constitution.
 Transactions with the Responsible Entity have taken place on normal commercial terms and conditions.

-During the year the following amounts were paid to the Responsible Entity:
+During the period the following amounts were paid to the Responsible Entity: